This tutorial answers all your questions about making the perfect sugar cookies from how to measure the flour, to how thick to make the dough.

 - Pinch of salt

-- Beat butter and sugar on medium high speed until sugar is dissolved and creamy.
+- Beat the butter and sugar on medium high speed until the sugar is dissolved and creamy.

-- In a small glass, dissolve ½ teaspoon baking soda in 2 tablespoons of milk.
+- In a small glass dish, dissolve the baking soda in the milk.

-- Add baking soda/milk, vanilla, eggs and salt to the butter and sugar mixture.
+- Add baking soda/milk, vanilla and egg to the butter.
 Beat until all ingredients are well incorporated.

-- Slowly add flour ½ C at a time and mix until a stiff dough forms.
+- Slowly add the salt and the flour ½ cup at a time and mix until a stiff dough forms.

 - Pre-heat oven to 350°F.

-- Grab a handful of dough and roll dough out on a well-floured surface about ¼” thick.
+- Remove the dough from the fridge and sit at room temperature for 10 minutes.
+Roll the dough out on a well-floured surface about ¼” thick.
 Use a cookie cutter to cut the shapes and transfer to a lined baking sheet.
 Use parchment paper or a baking mat to help prefer browning on the bottom of the cookie.

-- Bake at 350° for 10-12 minutes.
-All to cool slightly before transferring to a wire rack to cool.
+- Bake at 350° for 8-12 minutes.
+Allow to cool for 5 minutes before transferring to a wire rack to cool completely.